 Gas water heaters use natural gas or propane to heat water.
 They tend to heat water faster than electric models, making them a popular choice for larger households with high hot water demands.

 Although they typically cost more upfront and require access to a gas line, they often offer lower monthly energy costs.
-Plus, during a power outage, a gas water heater can still deliver hot water — a significant benefit for families who want to be prepared for anything.
+Plus, during a power outage, some gas water heaters can still deliver hot water—a significant benefit for families who want to be prepared for anything.

 Electric water heaters rely on electricity to warm the water in the tank.
 They are generally easier and less expensive to install, especially in homes without a gas connection.
 Electric models are also known for their safety, as they don’t produce combustion gases or risk gas leaks.